Data Science

 Offered Either Fall or Spring; Lecture hours:3

 An introduction to the concepts, core techniques and software of data science; emphasizing both data science principles and methods.
 Topics may include: computational libraries for data science and visualization; statistical and machine learning algorithms for regression, classification and clustering.
-Prerequisite: CSCI 204.
+Prerequisites: CSCI 204 and MATH 216 or STAT 216 or MATH 227 or STAT 227.

 Faculty

-Coordinating Committee: Matthew D. Bailey (Business Analytics), Abby Flynt (Mathematics), Brian R. King (Computer Science)
+Coordinating Committee: Matthew D. Bailey (Business Analytics), Abby Flynt (Mathematics & Statistics), Brian R. King (Computer Science)